godotengine/godot-docs/getting_started/introduction/learning_new_features.rst

 and better.
 When asking questions, we recommend to include the following
 information:

-1. Describe your goal.
+1. **Describe your goal**.
 You want to explain what you are trying to achieve design-wise.
 If you are having trouble figuring out how to make a solution work, there may be a different, easier solution that accomplishes the same goal.

-2. If there is an error involved, what is the exact error message you see?
+2. If there is an error involved, **share the exact error message**.
 You can copy the exact error message in the editor's Debugger bottom panel by clicking the Copy Error icon.
 Knowing what it says can help community members better identify how you triggered the error.

-3. If there is code involved, please share a code sample.
+3. If there is code involved, **share a code sample**.
 Often, other users won't be able to help you fix a problem without seeing your code.
 Try to share the code as text directly.
 To do so, you can copy and paste a short code snippet in the chat directly, or use a website like `Pastebin